 The branch values the policy liabilities for each group of insurance contracts using the General Measurement Model ('GMM') as required under NZ IFRS 17 and in line with the Gen Re Group approach.
-To model using GMM, projected future cashflows are used as input, along with other key assumptions, to produce the insurance liabilities, which consist of two components - The Liability for Remaining Coverage ('LRC') and the LIC.
+To model using GMM, the branch uses a SAS software package that requires projected future cashflows to be provided as input, along with other key assumptions, to produce the policy liabilities.